UCI-EECS113-Spring17/Nin10do/docs/source/13a_interrupts.rst

 Async function
 ----------------------

-By convention, the PYNQ python API offers both an asyncio coroutine and a blocking function call for all interrupt-driven functions and it is recommended that this extend to user-provided IOP drivers.
-The blocking function can be used either by users who have no need to work with asyncio or as a convenience function to run the event loop until a specified condition.
+By convention, the PYNQ python API offers both an asyncio coroutine and a blocking function call for all interrupt-driven functions.
+It is recommended that this should be extended to any user-provided IOP drivers.
+The blocking function can be used where there is no need to work with asyncio, or as a convenience function to run the event loop until a specified condition.
 The coroutine is given the ``_async`` suffix to avoid breaking backwards compatibility when updating existing functions.

-The following code defines an asyncio coroutine: notice the ``async`` and ``await`` keywords are the only additional code needed to make this function an asyncio coroutine.
+The following code defines an asyncio coroutine.
+Notice the ``async`` and ``await`` keywords are the only additional code needed to make this function an asyncio coroutine.

 .. code-block:: Python